hello-robot/stretch_tutorials/ros2/example_1.md

 ```Python
 command = Twist()
 ```
 Make a Twist message.
-We're going to set all of the elements, since we can't depend on them defaulting to safe values.
+We're going to set all of the elements since we can't depend on them defaulting to safe values.

 ```python